7 reasons you should explore the east coast of Australia with Intrepid Travel

 A fisherman and a flock of pelicans by the water

-Pelicans in Tuncurry.
+Pelicans in Tuncurry

 Nestled between Sydney and Brisbane is a multitude of small towns, each one competing to be the most attractive.
-There’s the wee town of Maclean, with its Scottish Gaelic signboards and its bagpiping music, and Bellingen, which has more writers than anywhere else in Australia.
+There’s the wee town of Maclean, with its Scottish Gaelic signboards and bagpiping music, and Bellingen, which has more writers than anywhere else in Australia.
 Then there’s the riverside town of Forster and its twin Tuncurry, where pelicans wait patiently for morsels of fish while fishermen gut their catch of the day.
-Each town along the coast has a completely different lifestyle.
+Each town along the coast has a completely different vibe.
 Word to the wise: when you’re in Maclean, try the fish and chips.
 You can thank me later.

 The pub in Dorrigo is a great example of what the accommodation on this trip is like.
-It’s very Australian, with rustic charm; maybe have a pint of pilsner and a game of pool while you’re there.
+It’s very Australian with a rustic charm; maybe have a pint of pilsner and a game of pool while you’re there.
 All the other hotels are comfortable, well maintained and centrally located, so you can walk off the chicken parma you had for dinner

 A group of travellers in Australia

-My fellow travellers.
+My fellow travellers

 As an Australian-owned business, we acknowledge the Traditional Owners of Country throughout Australia and their continuing connection to land, waters and community.
 We pay our respects to them and their cultures, and to their Elders past, present and future.